The Good Shepherd Speech — Modern Paraphrase | nocap.bible

 "John never performed a single sign, but everything he said about this man was true."

 And many believed in Him there.
 No flashy miracles.
 No heated debates.
 Just the quiet confirmation that everything John the Baptist had been pointing to was standing right in front of them.
-Sometimes the most powerful testimony isn't a sign — it's a fulfilled promise. 🫶
+Sometimes an incredibly powerful testimony isn't a sign — it's a fulfilled promise. 🫶